MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

-## EDR solution assessment
+## Assessing EDR solutions

-[Defender for Servers Plan 2](defender-for-servers-overview.md) in Microsoft Defender for Cloud provides agentless scanning of protected machines to check that machines have a endpoint detection and response (EDR) solution installed on supported machines connected to Defender for Cloud.
+[Defender for Servers Plan 2](defender-for-servers-overview.md) provides agentless scanning of protected machines to check that machines have an EDR solution installed.
 Scanning checks that:

 - A supported EDR solution is enabled.
 - Defender for Servers plan 2 is enabled on the Azure subscription and its associated VMs.